Explore health content from A to Z.

 Your doctor will order blood tests.
 They may include the following:

 A TSH test helps determine how much thyroid stimulating hormone (TSH) is being produced by the pituitary gland.
-This test is used to help diagnose or evaluate most thyroid problems.
+This test is used to help diagnose or evaluate most thyroid problems, by determining whether a person's thyroid hormone is normal, overactive (hyperthyroidism), or underactive (hypothyroidism).

-A T4 test helps determine how much thyroid hormone (T4) is available in the blood.
-This test is most often used to help diagnose hyperthyroidism (too little TSH).
+T3 and T4 tests help determine how much thyroid hormones (T3 and T4) are available in the blood.
+This test if often used to help diagnose hyperthyroidism or hypothyroidism.

 Based on the results of your exam and blood tests, you may have other diagnostic tests.
 They may include the following: